Amfeat/ListToText/README.md

 This Google Apps Script converts a numbered list in your active Google Doc to a plain text list with indentation to represent the hierarchy.
 Functionality

+This script currently only processes the first encountered numbered list in the document.
+Any subsequent numbered lists in the document will be ignored and left unchanged.

 The script iterates through the elements of your document and identifies numbered list items.
 It then:

     Creates a counter object to track the numbering for each level of nesting.